flutter/website/src/docs/development/data-and-backend/state-mgmt/options.md

   by Alibaba
 * [Async Redux - Redux without boilerplate.
 Allows for both sync and async reducers], by Marcelo Glasberg
-* [Flutter meets Redux: The Redux way of managing Flutter applications state], by Bardia Rastin
+* [Flutter meets Redux: The Redux way of managing Flutter applications state], by Amir Ghezelbash

 ## BLoC / Rx